 And for extra fun, and to bring it all together, I've included 3 challenges where I prompt you to create something based on what you've learned (and where I reveal how I work).
 These challenges are the perfect place to flex your creative muscles, play like a kid, and work in an intuitive manner.

 Absolutely, 100% yes!
 All are welcome.
 You don't need to be a professional artist or illustrator to take the class.
 You don't need to know how to draw, or even have ever opened Adobe Fresco before.
 All you need is the willingness to learn, take risks and have a butt-load of fun!
 You will need an iPad, and Adobe Fresco, of course 🙂

 So, come join me for a fun, action-packed class!
 Check out the sample work above, and just imagine what you'll be able to create after taking this class.

 Hey I'm Rich, the founder of TapTapKaboom.
 I'm a compulsive maker, creativity geek and suffer from an overactive imagination.
 Although I call myself a “Product Designer” I'm more of a jack-of-all-trades / generalist / unicorn.
 I'd actually go so far as to call myself a world-class unicorn who creates compulsively—I design, animate, doodle, and code.

 I studied multimedia design, and then graphic design, and taught myself how to code.
 I've freelanced, worked for agencies and startups, and now run my own studio with my wife in Amsterdam.

 Also!
-I have super ginger-powers and can touch my nose with my tongue!
+I can touch my nose with my tongue!